camrenaa/Possesst/README.md

 ## Features
 ### Realistic movement
-+ Adaptive natural looking movement generated on the fly procedurally. ' Possesst ' utilizes  procedural  full-body animation & multiple forms of Inverse Kinematics (IK).
++ Adaptive natural looking movement **generated on the fly procedurally**. ' Possesst ' utilizes  procedural  full-body animation & multiple **inverse kinematics (IK)** techniques.

 ### Use any animation you desire
-+ Customize the animations in ' pose mode ' via Unity Aniamtion Editor or export the viewmodel to your desired 3D modelling software for in-depth animating.
++ Customize the animations in ' pose mode ' via Unity **Aniamtion Editor** or export the viewmodel to your desired 3D modelling software for in-depth animating.

 ### All you need is your character model
-+ Automatically generate viewmodel arms/rig instantly!
++ Automatically **generate viewmodel arms/rig instantly**!
 Simply drag & drop any rigged humaoid character model, and your viewmodel is automatically created.

 ### Create any type of character controller
-+ Full-support for an unlimited amount of characters from 3D, 2D, firstperson, thirdperson, top-down, combat/fighter, etc. Endless possiblities...
++ Full-support for an **unlimited amount of character controller types** from 3D, 2D, firstperson, thirdperson, top-down, combat/fighter, etc. Endless possiblities...

 ### Fully modular & customizable
 + Designed to fit the needs of a more simplified approach, but has capabilites of configuring every single parameter.
-You can even write your own character controller using the 'Possesst backend library'.
+You can even **write your own character controller** using the 'Possesst backend library'.

 ### Crossplatform + VR/AR/XR compatable
-+ ' Possesst ' allows you to create a character controller for any desired platform and/or perspective.
++ ' Possesst ' allows you to create a character controller for **any desired platform** and/or perspective.

 ## 📋 Misc.
 Information
 > Latest update: 2025 | Information is subject to change...